Approximate Dynamic Programming:

 In this project, as part of my PhD thesis under the supervision of Dr. Valerie Thomas from Georgia Institute of Technology, we focus on rolling horizon algorithms for finite horizon problems.
 We use a multistep lookahead heuristic to estimate the reward-to-go at a given state and use this approximation to find the optimal action.
 We apply this method to a dynamic model of economy and climate change and analyze the impact of discount factor on the choice of approximation and provide insight into the robustness of approximation.

 1. Shayegh S., Thomas V. M. “Adaptive stochastic integrated assessment modeling of optimal greenhouse gas emission reductions”, Climatic Change, 2015

-2. Shayegh S., Thomas V. M. “Combined Online and Offline Methods: A Multistep Lookahead Algorithm for Approximate Dynamic Programing”, under review in European Journal of Operations Research, 2016
+2. Shayegh S., Thomas V. M. “Combined Online and Offline Methods: A Multistep Lookahead Algorithm for Approximate Dynamic Programing”

 1. Shayegh S. Thomas V. M., “Stochastic integrated modeling of climate change”, INFORMS Annual Meeting, Minneapolis 2013